To deploy the BitTitan Device Management Agent (DMA) using a Group Policy Object (GPO), complete these steps:

-- Click on Start, and search for Group Policy Management.
+- Click Start and search for Group Policy Management.

-- Right-click on the desired Active Directory domain, and then click on Create a GPO in this domain, and Link it here.
+- Right-click on the desired Active Directory domain, and then click Create a GPO in this domain, and link it here.

-- Enter a name for the GPO, and then click on OK.
+- Enter a name for the GPO, and then click Ok.

 Note: By default, the GPO will apply to all users and computers that successfully authenticate to the Active Directory domain.

-- To narrow the scope of computers that install DMA, select Authenticated Users, and click on Remove.
+- To narrow the scope of computers that install DMA, select Authenticated Users, and click Remove.

 - To add a new security filter, click Add.

-- Right-click on the new GPO, and then click on Edit.
+- Right-click on the new GPO, and then click Edit.

-- In the console tree, under Computer Configuration, click on Preferences > Control Panel > Scheduled Tasks.
+- In the console tree, under Computer Configuration, click Preferences > Control Panel > Scheduled Tasks.

 Note: For more information about Scheduled Task Items, read the Configure a Scheduled Task Item TechNet article.